 His Excellency Thabo Mbeki served the Republic of South Africa as the second president of the democratic South Africa from 14 June 1999 to September 2008.
 Prior to that he served as Executive Deputy President of the Republic during the President Mandela government from 1994 until 13 June 1999.
+A staunch pan-Africanist and a great thinker, HE Thabo Mbeki has since led numerous missions and commissions for the African Union, United Nations and numerous international organisations

 Dr. Kandeh Yumkella

 Dr. Kandeh K. Yumkella was Director-General of UNIDO, having previously worked in various high-level policy positions in UNIDO, including as Special Adviser to two previous Directors-General and as Director of the Africa and Least Developed Countries Regional Bureau as well as Representative and Director of the first UNIDO Regional Office in Nigeria.
 He was re-appointed as Director-General of UNIDO for a second four-year term in December 2009.
 Prior to working for UNIDO, he was the Minister for Trade, Industry and State Enterprises of the Republic of Sierra Leone from 1994-1995.
 Between 1987 and 1996, while furthering his studies, he held various academic positions at Michigan State University and the University of Illinois.
+He is currently a Member of Parliament in Sierra Leone, where he now lives.

 Ambassador Macharia Kamau